-Our web visitors and phone inquiries are often looking for reliable internet resources related to Alzheimer's disease.
-Below are web links with descriptions highlighting practical resources you can print or download at no cost.
+Our visitors and phone inquiries are often looking for reliable internet resources related to Alzheimer's disease.
+Below are links with descriptions highlighting practical resources you can print or download at no cost.
 The websites below contain more information than described here.
-Noodle around a bit and see what else you find.

 You are currently on the Alzheimer's Association website.
 Our site offers in-depth information on Alzheimer's disease, other dementias, caregiving and the latest information on Alzheimer's research we have funded from around the world.
 Our publications section cover all aspects of the disease and are free to download.
 Our I Have Alzheimer's section is for people living with dementia and offers tips and strategies to live your best life.
 Professional care providers, families and other visitors can access our practice recommendations for dementia care.
 The popular Brain Tour explains how the brain works and how Alzheimer's affects it in 15 languages.
 Alzheimer's Association TrialMatch® helps families locate clinical trials based on personal criteria.
-Information is available to visitors in Spanish and Asian (Chinese, Japanese, Korean and Vietnamese) languages.
+Information is available to visitors in Spanish, Chinese, Japanese, Korean and Vietnamese languages.

 This website includes information for consumers on Alzheimer's disease from the National Institute on Aging.
 Notable is a collection of nearly 8,500 materials related to Alzheimer's disease.
 The database includes fact sheets, textbook chapters, journal articles, brochures, teaching manuals, directories, videos and other media, bibliographies, program descriptions, monographs, newsletters and reports that are available from a wide variety of sources through their home page.
 Resources are available in English and Spanish.